instayu/html-5-calander/YUI-3.9.0-Change-History-Rollup.md

    * Setup YUI.setLoadHook and its docs (used for Node.js injection)

 ### Transition Change History
-   * Fixed 'transitionend' event issues in Android 4.1 which claims it supports non-prefixed transition properties, when it doesn't.
+   * Fixed `transitionend` event issues in Android 4.1 which claims it supports non-prefixed transition properties, when it doesn't.

-   * 'transform' prefix is now handled separately from transition prefix.
+   * `transform` prefix is now handled separately from transition prefix.